deepakajaylinux/testpage/docs/source/mongodb.rst

         - install
         Install MongoDB Server
-        example: cleopatra mongodb install
+        example: ptconfigure mongodb install

   Notes, during mongodb install a root password will be set.
-First, it'll look for the parameter --mongodb-root-pass, if this is not set, it'll look in the cleopatra config for a mongodb-default-root-pass setting, and failing both of those it will just set the password for root to cleopatra.
+First, it'll look for the parameter --mongodb-root-pass, if this is not set, it'll look in the ptconfigure config for a mongodb-default-root-pass setting, and failing both of those it will just set the password for root to ptconfigure.

  ------------------------------
  End Help